 You’d feel like a fake if you bought a knockoff counterfeit piece of jewelry or clothing, so why would you want anything to do with counterfeit happiness.
 With so many fakes and frauds in the world, people are on the lookout for counterfeits.
 Therefore, why would anyone think they could get away with counterfeiting their happiness?

 Let’s take a look at happiness and pleasure.

-People who are in a happy marriage for 50 years never call it a pleasurable marriage, do they? … although pleasure may be a component.
-Here are some common examples of temporary pleasures; eating the wrong type of food, unhealthy habits, a ride on a roller coaster, casual sex, and gossiping are just a few temporary pleasures.
+People, who are in a happy marriage for 50 years never call it a pleasurable marriage, do they? … although pleasure may be a component.
+Here are some common examples of temporary pleasures; eating the wrong type of food, unhealthy habits, casual sex, and gossiping are just a few unhealthy temporary pleasures.